sayle-doit/kubernetespodoperator_blog/README.md

 # Sayle's KubernetesPodOperator Medium Article Code

-This is the codebase to be used with the Medium article located at: <TOOD Insert URL here>
+This is the codebase to be used with the Medium article located at: https://blog.doit-intl.com/running-containers-on-google-cloud-composer-1f4d6d5b7e08

 It contains a DAG that will create a new GKE node pool, run 2 KubernetesPodOperator tasks, and then delete the created node pool.